-Ticks are an annoying and potentially dangerous pest throughout most of the United States and the world.
-Not only do they suck your blood (and not in some sexy, sparkly vampire way either), they can carry diseases such as lyme disease, tick paralysis, Rock Mountain spotted fever, and more.
+Ticks are an annoying and potentially dangerous pest common throughout most of the United States (and the world).
+Not only do they suck your blood, but they can also carry diseases such as Lyme, tick paralysis, Rocky Mountain spotted fever, and more.

 Protecting yourself, your children, and your animals against tick bites is therefore very important.
 Although there are chemicals that can help repel and kill ticks on yourself, your children, and your animals, some work better than others.
 In fact, a significant minority of people claim that DEET, one of the most popular, not only doesn't repel ticks, it actually attracts them!

 Some tick-repelling chemicals also have serious health concerns, especially for young children and pets.
-Some dogs have very serious reactions to certain chemicals, including seizures and even death, and unfortunately there's no real way to know in advance if your dog will be one of them.
+Some dogs have very serious reactions to certain chemicals, including seizures and even death, and unfortunately, there's no real way to know which chemicals will hurt your dog in advance.

 Ticks like to live in tall grasses, brush, and other overgrown areas where they are protected from temperature extremes.
 Although my hatred for lawns is well established, this is one area where even I will admit that they have their advantages.
 If ticks are a serious problem in your area, keeping a swath of lawn 2-4 inches high around your home, children's play areas, and dog yards or livestock pastures will significantly reduce tick populations in the mowed areas.

-If your mowed areas border wilder woodland or meadow habitats, another trick you can do is to border the mowed area with a wide strip (4-6 feet minimum) of mulch.
-Cedar wood chips are an especially good choice because they repel many insect pests.
+If your mowed areas border wild woodland or meadow habitats, another trick you can do is to border the mowed area with a wide strip (4-6 feet minimum) of mulch.
+Cedarwood chips are an especially good choice because they repel many insect pests.
 Ticks will not cross the mulch, though they can still be carried over by animals or people.
 Be careful to keep brush from overgrowing the mulch barrier.

 Plants That Repel Ticks